What’s in This Article

 June brings early summer weather and long days.
 Daytime highs average around 22°C and nights around 12°C. It can feel cooler near the river or after rain.

 Many June days are bright and mild.
-It’s a great time for parks, gardens, and day trips.
+It’s a great time for parks, gardens, and day trips out of the city.

 Occasional Rain Showers

 Showers still pop up in June.
-They are often brief and followed by clearer skies.
+They’re often brief and followed by clearer skies, so a compact umbrella is worth keeping in your bag.

 Longer Daylight Hours

-Near the summer solstice, sunrise is roughly 4:45 AM and sunset is around 9:20 PM.
-That gives you plenty of daylight for sightseeing.
+Near the summer solstice, sunrise comes at roughly 4:45 AM and sunset at around 9:20 PM.
+That gives you plenty of daylight for sightseeing from early morning to late evening.

 July: Peak Summer Temperatures